-Three common ingredients in all fishsmoking recipes are salt, smoke, and heat.
-This bulletin points out that salt and heat are important for safety, and it explains the basic techniques for preparing delicious smoked fish with absolute safety.
+Three common ingredients in all fish-smoking recipes are salt, smoke, and heat.
+This bulletin points out that only salt and heat are important for safety, and it explains the basic techniques for preparing delicious-and safe-smoked fish.
 It also recommends refrigerated storage for all smoked fish.